Inbound AI For Insurance Agencies

 A caller shopping auto, home, renters, umbrella, or small-business coverage is often comparing options.
 If nobody answers, the next agency or carrier can win the conversation.

 Some calls are simple.
-Others involve policy language, claim facts, binding questions, cancellation risk, or state-specific rules.
-The call path needs to identify and route those moments cleanly.
+Others involve policy language, claim facts, binding questions, cancellation risk, payment exceptions, or state specific rules.
+The call plan needs to identify those moments and send them to staff cleanly.

 What public data says about this buying behavior